smert999/UE_red_alert_2_v001/docs/UE_RTS_Course/UE_KB/Blueprint_EdgePanning_Diagram.md

           ║
           ╠═► Then0: (empty)
           ║
-          ╠═► Then1: EDGE PANNING LOGIC
+          ╠═► Then1: EDGE PANNING LOGIC (ALL EDGES)
           ║    ║
           ║    ╠═► Branch(EdgePanEnabled) ─── True ──► Get Player Controller
           ║    ║                                         ║